Dibyajyoti-Singha/TechSonIx-FEB25-Singha-WebDev/README.md

 #Third Program
 The third program is about API which fetches the weather.
 I have used an app called openweathermap which gave me one API ID.
 There was 3 free fetches so i have fetched 3.
-The first one if Kolkata second New Delhi third is Mumbai.
+The first one is Kolkata second New Delhi third is Mumbai.
 If you write these three then the weather will come easily.

  Thank you for reading >:).